Black River (settlement): End of British control

-The 1783 Treaty of Paris that ended the war confirmed Spanish sovereignty over Belize, but again contained ambiguous language concerning the Mosquito Shore.
+The 1783 Treaty of Paris that ended the war confirmed Spanish sovereignty over Belize, but again contained ambiguous language concerning the Mosquito Coast.
 This revived the old arguments that the settlements were not part of the "Spanish Continent" that the treaty referred to, and the British moved in 1785 to begin fortifying the area again.
 A strong show of force by the British moved the Spanish to request negotiations on the issue.
 In the Convention of London, signed 14 July 1786, Britain agreed to evacuate the "Country of the Mosquitos" in exchange for an expansion of rights in Belize.

-James Lawrie supervised the evacuation of the shore.
-A total of 2,650 people were evacuated from the shore.
+James Lawrie supervised the evacuation of the coast.
+A total of 2,650 people were evacuated from the coast.
 Most of whom went to Belize, but others went to Jamaica, Grand Cayman, and Roatán.
 Control of Black River was formally turned over to Spanish authorities on 29 August 1787 by his son (and grandson of founder William Pitt), William Pitt Lawrie.